drakeltheryuujin/git-interview-baseline/README.md

 ## Objectives

-1. Make a new branch for your repository with `git branch`.
+1. Overview
-2. Checkout a branch with `git checkout`.
+2. Making a branch with `git branch`.
+    * Understanding the `master` branch.
-3. Create and checkout a new branch with `git checkout -b`.
+    * Starting a new feature with `git branch new-feature-name`.
-4. Create commits within a branch.
-5. Merge branches with `git merge`.
+3. Switching branches with `git checkout`.
+    * Moving back to `master` with `git checkout master`
+4. Merging branches.
-6. Update branches from remotes with `git fetch`.
+    * Merging branches with `git merge`.
-7. Merge updated remote branches with `git merge`.
+    * Merging updated remote branches with `git fetch`.
-8. Update and merge remote branches with `git pull`.
+    * Updating and merging remote branches using `git pull`.
+5. Conclusion

 ## Overview